chemzqm/reactive-lite/Readme.md

 * Performance concerned, use `textContent` for format and text interpolation
 * Safety concerned, values are escaped by default, unescape variable by using `{!name}`
 * Reusable binding for list of reactive works much faster
-* Easily works with checkbox and select
+* Easily works with checkbox(es) and select element

 ## Install